Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 12 {l0pt}](qr/ep/12.png)

 Ruben explains his proposal to combine blind merged mining and perpetual one-way pegs in order to create a new type of sidechain.
-The bad news: it won't make you rich but it could help scale Bitcoin!
+The bad news: it won’t make you rich but it could help scale Bitcoin!

 First Ruben introduces the concept of a blind merge-mind chain.
 He then explains the use cases for the perpetual one-way peg and what Merge Mining is.
 We then get to Perpetual One-Way Peg and try answer the question: why would the side chain coin be worth anything?